Work with us

 Interviews for support roles

-Interviews for support roles will take place week commencing Monday 20 January 2020.
+Interviews for support roles will take place in October/November 2020.

-Those who are successful at the interview stage will should attend a mandatory welcome and induction session which will take place on Wednesday 29 January from 14.00-15.30.
+Those who are successful at the interview stage will have to attend a mandatory welcome and induction session which will take place in November 2020.

 Training session for leading roles